-The High School Partnership (HSP) program is currently available for eligible high school juniors and/or seniors who wish to study subjects not offered in high school, broaden their education, earn college credits, explore career options or build on their skills.
-Students that are selected to participate in the HSP program will be funded for one college course per semester on a space available basis.
+Students selected to participate in the HSP program will be funded for one college course for the Spring and/or Fall semester on a space available basis.
 Special fees, such as course lab fees and art studio fees, books/supplies, and transportation are the students’ responsibility.

 3 Credit Hours